 No firewall is foolproof, and no network is impenetrable.
 Attackers continuously develop new exploits and attack techniques designed to circumvent your defenses.
 Many attacks leverage other malware or social engineering to obtain user credentials granting them access to your network and data.
 A network intrusion detection system (NIDS) is crucial for network security as it enables you to detect and respond to malicious traffic.

-The primary advantage of an IDS lies in its ability to immediately alert IT to potential attacks or network intrusions, enabling a proactive defense.
-A network IDS continuously monitors all inbound, outbound, and internal traffic, analyzing data flows between systems within the network.
-When suspicious activity or recognized threats are detected, the IDS triggers immediate alerts, empowering the IT team to respond swiftly, investigate thoroughly, and take decisive action to block or mitigate an attack before it causes damage.
+The core strength of an IDS is its capacity to instantly alert IT teams to potential attacks or network breaches, providing a critical advantage in defense.
+A network IDS operates continuously, scrutinizing all inbound, outbound, and internal traffic, and monitoring data flows between systems.
+Upon detecting suspicious activity or known threats, the IDS immediately triggers alerts, enabling IT teams to act swiftly, investigate thoroughly, and take decisive action to block or neutralize the threat — preventing damage before it can escalate.

 False positives